zesch/pydkpro/README.rst

 A pipeline is build by adding DKPro Core components.

-**REC:** How to tell/choose which version of DKPro Core is being used?
+.. **REC:** How to tell/choose which version of DKPro Core is being used?

-**REC:** How can I know which components exist and what I need to fill in for type/name?
+.. **REC:** How can I know which components exist and what I need to fill in for type/name?

-**REC:** Normally, DKPro Core components have a name `ClearNlpTokenizer` - the 'tool' is internal and not fully standardized across different modules.
+.. **REC:** Normally, DKPro Core components have a name `ClearNlpTokenizer` - the 'tool' is internal and not fully standardized across different modules.
 I would not recommend splitting into `type` and `name`.
 In any case `type` clashes with the concept of an annotation "type".
 The model artifacts in turn are standardized and the variables `variant` and `language` should be used.
 Specifying an artifact directly is possible but should not be the default.
 If It is done, it should include groupId and version as well.

 .. code-block:: python

     from pydkpro import Pipeline, Component

-    p = Pipeline()
+    p = Pipeline(version=2.0.0, language='en')
-    p.add(Component(type='tokenizer', name='clearnlp', modelArtifact='clearnlp-model-segmenter-en-default',
-                      language='en'))
-    p.add(Component(type='pos_tagger', name='stanfordnlp', modelArtifact='stanfordnlp-model-tagger-en-fast.41',
-                        printTagSet='false', language='en'))
-    p.build()

-Note: while defining components, except parameter 'type', the rest of the parameters are optional.
+    p.add(Component.ClearNlpSegmenter())
+    p.add(Component.StanfordPosTagger(variant='fast-caseless', printTagSet='false')))
+    p.build() # fire up the container web service

+Note: All parameters are optional and default to best performed model versions.

-**REC:** What does the `build()` call actually do / return?
+.. **REC:** What does the `build()` call actually do / return?

-**REC:** I see how you would like to abstract the choice of the actual implementation away.
+.. **REC:** I see how you would like to abstract the choice of the actual implementation away.
 I would recommend using `tool='segmenter'` here and providing a list somewhere what the tool names and the default implementations for the different tools are.
 Try sticking to established DKPro Core nomenclature (tool, variant, language, etc.).

+.. **PA:** If we provide drop down list capabilities like above, then user will easily adapt to dkpro components.
+Ofcourse, we can also provide group name to all the components

 **Run the pipeline**